 Bio - Home Page

-My Artwork: This summary, large as it is, this is just about half of a general overview of the many projects I have completed over the past 40 or so years.
+My Artwork: This summary, large as it is, represents only about half of a general overview of the many projects I have completed over the past 40 years.

 Most poignantly missing is my opera/theater portfolio, which was stolen out of the trunk of my car in Amsterdam in 1980.

 My Architecture: Having designed opera, theater and film sets for many years, it was a pleasure to design my own house.
 See it here.